Friends and family have shared their relationship to show their support.

 She is survived by her children of Wiscasset, David Sawyer (and Sheila), Crystal Almasi (and Stephen), and Ricardo Marinho (and Beta) of Fortaleza, Brazil; grandchildren, Jonathan Sawyer (and Brenda) of Alna, Stephanie Cheney (and Jesse) of Newcastle, Travis Estes (and Monica) of Summerville, South Carolina, Stephanie Almasi (and Dave) of Watertown, Massachusetts, Sara Smith of Summerville, South Carolina, Jillian Sawyer of Bath, Bob Sawyer (and Tabatha) of Richmond, and Karilyn Casperson (and Andy) of Charleston, South Carolina; and 12 great-grandchildren.

 Smile and think of Betty when you hear the tinkling of wind chimes, take the first sip of a vodka tonic, see the sun glinting on the river, put up your Christmas tree, play a round of Hand and Foot, or dig your fingers into the garden.

-A celebration of life will be held this summer.
+A celebration of life will be held from 1 PM to 5 PM on Saturday, July 8, 2023, at her residence.
 Donations in Betty’s honor can be made to the Wiscasset Public Library or the Richmond Senior Center.
 Arrangements are by Daigle Funeral Home, 819 High Street, Bath.
 Condolences may be made online at www.Daiglefuneralhome.com.